damiensnyder/damiens-site-2/content/about.md

 # how do i contact you

-you can message me on any of the social media links above, or you can send me a comment [through this website[(/comment)! or if you know me in real life i am even easier to contact
+you can message me on any of the social media links above, or you can send me a comment [through this website[(/comment)! or if you know me in real life please text or call me on my phone

 # why is the text so big